 In addition to a strong academic and intellectual course of study, and our high expectations of all pupils in terms of GCSEs, all students participate in an integrated outdoor education programme which includes the Duke of Edinburgh award scheme, Young Enterprise and Peter Jones’ Tycoons in Business.
 Being involved in these activities, and in music and drama productions, is how our students develop the interpersonal and organisational skills which will serve them throughout their university and adult lives.

-In Years 10 and 11, all students complete a two-year cultural studies course, which underpins all their learning by ensuring that all knowledge is placed into a cultural, thematic and chronological context.
+In Years 10 and 11, students complete a two-year cultural studies course, which underpins all their learning by ensuring that all knowledge is placed into a cultural, thematic and chronological context.

 We are delighted that so many former students stay in touch with us, and come back to visit whenever they can.
 We are proud that our pupils have gone on to achieve in such varied ways – not only by gaining places at top universities (including Oxford and Cambridge), but also by setting up their own businesses, by using their fluency in foreign languages in their work, by training for the Law, by representing England in sporting activities (athletics and ice-skating), by forging their way as professional actors in film, TV and on stage, by excelling musically as soloists and orchestral players, and even in signing multi-album deals with EMI.